cert-manager/print-your-cert/README.md

   ssh pi@100.121.173.5
   ```

-  > The public keys have been added to the `authorized_keys` of the Pi.
+  > The public keys of each cert-manager org member have been added to the
+  > `authorized_keys` of the Pi.

 ## Running